sipwise/jenkins-job-builder/doc/source/configuration.rst

   Path for a custom workspace.
 Defaults to Jenkins default configuration.

+**child-workspace**
+  Path for a child custom workspace.
+Defaults to Jenkins default configuration.

 **block-downstream**
   Boolean value to set whether or not this job must block while downstream jobs are running.
 Downstream jobs are determined